Jeep Compass Insurance Rates

 Rates are averaged for all Jeep Compass models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Below is a summary of the data that was raised in the charts and tables above.
+The following is a brief summary of the information raised in the charts and tables above.

-- Policyholders who purchase higher levels of liability will pay approximately $500 annually to raise limits from a 30/60 limit to higher 250/500 limits
+- Insureds who may need higher liability limits will pay approximately $500 per year to raise limits from 30/60 bodily injury limits to 250/500 limits

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence Jeep Compass insurance costs.
 If you want to bypass the theoretical part of shopping for insurance, take advantage of our free quote tool below to start comparing quotes from multiple companies right now.